splunk/public-o11y-docs/incident-intelligence/generate-alerts/generate-alerts.rst

 :strong:`Available alert sources in Splunk Observability Cloud`

 - Splunk APM, see :ref:`create-detectors` for more information about configuring detectors for APM.
-- Splunk Infrastructure Monitoring, see :ref:`create-detectors` for more information about configuring detectors for APM.
+- Splunk Infrastructure Monitoring, see :ref:`create-detectors` for more information about configuring detectors for Infrastructure Monitoring.
 - Splunk RUM
 - Splunk Synthetic Monitoring